 | ||~ || Backoblaten wafers (see Note) |

 - Beat the eggs until frothy and pale yellow.
-Add the sugar, flour, baking powder, and spices; mix well.
-Add the nuts, chocolate, and raisins.
+Add the sugars, flour, baking powder, and spices; mix well.
+Add the nuts, chocolate, and dried fruit.

-- Place a piece of parchment paper on a cookie sheet.
-Arrange a few rows of Backoblaten wafers across the sheet, then drop a heaping teaspoonful of cookie dough into the middle of each wafer.
+- Arrange the Backoblaten wafers across the prepared cookie sheets.
+Drop a heaping teaspoonful of cookie dough onto the middle of each wafer.

-- Bake for 15 minutes.
+- Bake for 12 to 14 minutes, rotating the sheets halfway through the cooking time.
 Let cool briefly before removing to a rack to cool fully.
+Repeat until all the batter is gone.

 The edible wafers known as Backoblaten are available at European import stores or online at the German Deli.
 Get the 50-millimeter size.